Where there’s traffic, there’s hope.

 The best marketers don’t rely on one source of traffic.

 Smart marketers diversify their traffic sources.
 It’s risky to rely too heavily on one traffic source, especially search and social.
 We can’t control what big tech companies do with their algorithms.
+The tide goes out on organic search?
+You’re not dead in the water.

 Clearly he has a budget.
 In fact, he has a team dedicated to each channel.
 Must be nice to have that kind of fishing fleet!